Edirom/cutImages/README.md

 ------------
 Script cut images with ImageMagick application.
 Prameters:
-mandatory: -d <directory>
-optional: -p <prefix for tiles name> -s <size for each tiles, default: 256>
+optional: -p prefix for tiles name -s size for each tiles, default: 256

 Java Application (java 1.8)
 ------------
-MAC: start with <java -XstartOnFirstThread -jar cutImage.jar> from jar-directory.
+MAC: start with java -XstartOnFirstThread -jar cutImage.jar from jar-directory.
 Selection of image or image-directory for cut more images, define prefix for tiles name and size for tile (default: 256)

 Eclipse Project